Zinc Uptake for Successful Post Emergence Crops in Australia

 Soil application

-Copyright © 2021 - 2022 Farmers Business Network Australia Pty Ltd. All rights Reserved.
-The sprout logo, "FBN", "Farmers Business Network", and "FBN Direct" are registered trademarks or trademarks of Farmer's Business Network, Inc.
+© 2015 - 2023 Farmer's Business Network Canada, Inc. All rights reserved.
+The sprout logo, "Farmers Business Network," "FBN,", "FBN Direct," "the Pro Ag logo, "Pro Ag", and "Professional Ag Distributors" are trademarks or registered trademarks of Farmer's Business Network, Inc. or its affiliates.

-FBN Direct products and services and other products distributed by FBN Direct are offered by Farmers Business Network Australia Pty.
-Ltd. and are available only where Farmers Business Network Australia Pty Ltd. is licensed and where those products are registered for sale or use, if applicable.
+FBN Direct products and services and other products distributed by FBN Direct are offered by Farmer's Business Network Canada, Inc. and are available only in provinces where Farmer's Business Network Canada, Inc. is licensed and where those products are registered for sale or use, if applicable.
+Not available in Quebec.
 Nothing contained on this page, including the prices listed should be construed as an offer for sale, or a sale of products.
 All products and prices are subject to change at any time and without notice.
 Terms and conditions apply.

 ALWAYS READ AND FOLLOW LABEL DIRECTIONS.
-It is a violation of federal and state/territory law to use any pesticide other than in accordance with its label.
-The distribution, sale and use of an unregistered chemical product is a violation of federal and/or state/territory law and is strictly prohibited.
+It is a violation of federal and provincial law to use any pest control product other than in accordance with its label.
+The distribution, sale and use of an unregistered pest control product is a violation of federal and/or provincial law and is strictly prohibited.
 We do not guarantee the accuracy of any information provided on this page or which is provided by us in any form.
-It is your responsibility to confirm prior to purchase and use that a product is labeled for your specific purposes, including, but not limited to, your target crop or pest and its compatibility with other products in a tank mix and that the usage of a product is otherwise consistent with federal, state, territory and local laws.
+It is your responsibility to confirm prior to purchase and use that a product is labeled for your specific purposes, including, but not limited to, your target crop or pest and its compatibility with other products in a tank mix and that the usage of a product is otherwise consistent with federal, provincial and local laws.
 We reserve the right to restrict sales on a geographic basis in our sole discretion.
-You must be authorised to use restricted chemical products under applicable state or territory law.
-Please consult your applicable state or territory authority for complete rules and regulations on the use of restricted chemical products as some products require specific record-keeping requirements.
+You must have a valid applicator license and/or be a certified farmer, to use restricted and commercial pest control products (exceptions may apply based on province).
+Please consult your applicable provincial authority for complete rules and regulations on licensing, use, and recording keeping requirements of restricted and commercial pest control products.